Perl and Its Community

 Several community sites offer news and commentary. http://blogs.perl.org/ is a free blog platform open to any Perl community member.

-Perl Buzz (http://perlbuzz.com/) collects and republishes some of the most interesting and useful Perl news on a regular basis.
-Perl Weekly (http://perlweekly.com/) offers a weekly take on news from the Perl world.
+Perl Weekly (http://perlweekly.com/) offers a weekly take on news from the Perl world. @perlbuzz (https://twitter.com/perlbuzz) regularly tweets new Perl links.

-Best Practical Solutions (http://bestpractical.com/) maintains an installation of their popular request tracking system, RT, for CPAN authors as well as Perl development.
-Every CPAN distribution has its own RT queue on http://rt.cpan.org/.
-Perl itself has a ticket queue at http://rt.perl.org/.
+Best Practical Solutions (http://bestpractical.com/) maintains an installation of RT, its popular request-tracking system, for Perl development.
+Perl's queue is http://rt.perl.org/.
+Every CPAN distribution has its own queue on http://rt.cpan.org/.

 The Perl 5 Porters (or p5p) mailing list is the focal point of the development of Perl.
 See http://lists.cpan.org/showlist.cgi?name=perl5-porters.

-Many Perl hackers use Github (http://github.com/) to host their projects ... including the sources of this book at http://github.com/chromatic/modern_perl_book/.
-See especially Gitpan (http://github.com/gitpan/), which hosts Git repositories chronicling the complete history of every distribution on the CPAN.
+Many Perl hackers use Github http://github.com/ to host their projects, including the sources of this book http://github.com/chromatic/modern_perl_book/.
+See especially Gitpan http://github.com/gitpan/, which hosts Git repositories chronicling the complete history of every distribution on the CPAN.

 A Local Git Mirror